Generalisk/Unity-CleanBuild/.github/README.md

 # Licensing
 This package is licenced under the `MIT License`, more info can be found [here](../LICENSE).

+# Contributing
+Before you go and make A pull request, please make sure that your request follows our [Contribution Guidelines](CONTRIBUTING.md).

 # Planned Features
 - Remove unused built-in modules (Mono)